blakeembrey/react-free-style/README.md

 **Even more improvements with React Free Style**

 * Modular React.js components (automatically namespaced CSS)
-* Fast renders with automatic style mounting (output only the styles on page)
+* Fast renders with automatic style mounting (outputs only the styles on page)
+* Supports isomorphic applications

 ## Installation